Skip to content

 • the Go SDK is a public SDK surface

-• the runtime APIs are tied to their declared supported runtime lanes
+• runtime APIs are tied to their declared runtime paths

-If you treat install wrappers as if they carried the same compatibility promise as an SDK, you will standardize the wrong thing.
+If you treat install wrappers as if they carry the same promise as an SDK or runtime path, you will standardize the wrong layer.

 What Teams Should Standardize